Building Global Resilience: A Call to Action by Dr. Walter L. Christman Released on UN Tolerance Day - www.lokmattimes.com

 Building Global Resilience: A Call to Action by Dr. Walter L. Christman Released on UN Tolerance Day

-PNN Mumbai (Maharashtra) [India], November 21: Dr. Walter L. Christman, Chairman of the Global Challenges Forum (GCF) Foundation, unveiled ...
+Mumbai (Maharashtra) [India], November 21: Dr. Walter L. Christman, Chairman of the Global Challenges Forum (GCF) Foundation, unveiled his ...

 Mumbai (Maharashtra) [India], November 21: Dr. Walter L. Christman, Chairman of the Global Challenges Forum (GCF) Foundation, unveiled his pivotal new work, Building Global Resilience: A Call to Action, on November 16, 2024.
 The book launch coincided with the United Nations' International Day for Tolerance.